rykener/transsangha/_pages/index.md

 If you would like to receive more in-depth meditation instruction please let one of the facilitators know.
 Meditation should be inclusive, and we will attempt to adapt the instruction to any specific needs.

+## Affiliation

+Trans Sangha is a non-denominational affinity group of [San Francisco Zen Center's](https://www.sfzc.org/) Beginner's Mind Temple.
+It is with deep gratitude that we thank the temple's leadership for their extreme generosity and support.